 - Now, type ~* in the search box (as we’ve mentioned earlier the Tilde sign ahead of any special characters makes Excel execute an operation for that character) as shown in the image below.

 - Finally, click OK.

 That’s it.
-We have found the values with asterisk character, here asterisk (*) plays as a search value rather a wildcard character.
+We have found the values with asterisk characters, here asterisk (*) plays as a search value rather than a wildcard character.